Welcome the Programmer's Manual of the ALib C++ Class Library!

 The final step is to add the library project to the custom sample project, which is again a standard CMake task:

 That's it.
-With this simple CMake file we have created a tailored ALib Distribution library and have linked it to our sample project, which is now ready to be built!
+With this simple CMake file we have created a tailored ALib Build (selection of modules) and have linked it to our sample project, which is now ready to be built!

 The previous chapter demonstrated the use of the CMake script ALib.cmake